Official Title

 biopsy.

-Arm F: Patient must have progressive disease as defined by RANO criteria or have
+Arm F - Patient must have progressive disease as defined by RANO criteria or have

 documented recurrent glioma on diagnostic biopsy.

-3. Prior Radiotherapy
+3. Prior radiotherapy:

-Arm B: Patient must be at least 14 days from completion of radiotherapy.
+Arm B - Patient must be at least 14 days from completion of radiotherapy.

-Arm E: Not applicable.
+Arm E - Not applicable.

-at least 14 days from reirradiation if applicable.
+and at least 14 days from reirradiation if applicable.

-4. Patient must weigh at least 10kg.
+5. Patients must weigh at least 10 kg.

-other anti-tumor therapies, and 1 week from devices used to treat cancer.
+cellular therapies/immunotherapies, and 1 week from devices used to treat cancer.

 need to be discontinued prior to enrollment with the exception of bevacizumab.

-7. Adequate organ and marrow function as defined below:
+8. Adequate organ and marrow function as defined below:

-1. Absolute neutrophil count≥1,000/mm3 without growth factor use ≤7 days prior to
+1. Absolute neutrophil count ≥1,000/mm3 without growth factor use ≤7 days prior to

 treatment (Cycle 1 Day 1 [C1D1])